Ahupuaʻa

-Ahupuaʻa ([əhupuˈwɐʔə]) is a Hawaiian term for a large traditional socioeconomic, geologic, and climatic subdivision of land (comparable to the tapere in the Southern Cook Islands).
+Ahupuaʻa ([əhupuˈwɐʔə]) is a Hawaiian term for a large traditional socioeconomic, geologic, and climatic subdivision of land.
 It usually extends from the mountains to the sea and generally includes one or more complete watersheds and marine resources.
-The predominant traditional system in the eight high islands of the Main Hawaiian Islands was based on the ahupua’a.
+The predominant traditional system in the eight high islands of the main Hawaiian Islands was based on the ahupuaʻa.
 Each ahupua‘a contained a cross section of island resources and they were managed within a complex social system associated with each area.
-The general belief is that each ahupua‘a met the needs of the local population with an excess for tribute and trade.
-Each ahupua`a contained resources the Hawaiian community needed like wood from the Koa tree to build homes or food like fish and taro.
+The general belief is that each ahupua‘a met the needs of the local population, with excess for tribute and trade.

 History

 The traditional subdivision system has four hierarchical levels: